scummvm/scummvm/doc/docportal/other_platforms/risc_os.rst

 What you'll need
 ===================

-- A system running RISC OS 5.
+- A system running RISC OS 3.6 or later.
 - A minimum of 64 MB RAM.
 32 MB may work in some circumstances, but is not generally recommended.
 - The `SharedUnixLibrary <https://www.riscos.info/index.php/SharedUnixLibrary>`_ and `DRenderer <https://www.riscos.info/packages/LibraryDetails.html#DRendererarm>`_ modules installed.
 These can be installed using `PackMan <https://www.riscos.info/index.php/PackMan>`_.
+- Support for long file names.
+On older versions of RISC OS, this can be provided using `raFS <http://atterer.org/riscos>`_.

 Installing ScummVM
 ======================================